zhizhid/pytorch_ehr/README.md

 *****************
 * Predictive analytics of heart failture onset & readmission risk on EHR cerner data using Pytorch library;
 * Models built: Vanilla RNN, RNN with GRU, RNN with LSTM, Bidirectional RNN, Dialated RNN, QRNN, T-LSTM, GRU-Logistic Regression, plain LR, LR with embedding, Random Forest;
-* Pytorch_ehr: main folder with modularized components for all models, data loading and processing, and training, validation and test of models, main file for parsing arguments, and a EHRDataloader;
+* ehr_pytorch: main folder with modularized components for all models, data loading and processing, and training, validation and test of models, main file for parsing arguments, and a EHRDataloader;
 * 1. EHRDataloader: a separate function to allow for utilizing pytorch dataloader child object to create preprocessed data batch for testing our models;
 * 2. Bayesian Optimization implemented for hyperparameters search for models, both locally using open source BayesianOptimization package and additionally using SigOpt software;
 * Experiments: folder with visualizations files (jupyter notebooks), larger datasets with separate tests for longer and shorter visits etc.;